 Even with the bar by itself, the Sonos Beam is a better option than the Samsung N450.
 Without a sub, the Sonos has a similar bass performance to that of the Samsung, on top of having a more neutral sound overall.
 It is also a 3.0 bar, meaning you have a dedicated center channel for clear voices and dialog.
 The Sonos also has more features and room correction, which is great.
 It can also be easily upgraded with a separate sub and satellites.
 On the other hand, it doesn't have a lot of inputs, and you can't stream content via Bluetooth to the Sonos via Wi-Fi.

-The bar of the Samsung N450 is simple, has a dark gray color, and looks nice overall.
+The Samsung N450's bar is simple, has a dark gray color, and looks nice overall.
 The front is covered with a metal grill, but the rest is solid plastic.
-On the right edge, there are four physical buttons that control the soundbar's functions.
+On the right edge, four physical buttons control the soundbar's functions.
 It has a premium feel overall thanks to its solid construction.

-The subwoofer of the Samsung HW-N450 is dark gray, just like the bar.
+The Samsung HW-N450's subwoofer is dark gray, just like the bar.
 It's made of solid plastic and has the port on the back so you don’t see it.
 The speaker is on the left side and it's entirely covered with a fabric that can easily collect dirt or get damaged.

-The bar of the Samsung N450 is fairly wide.
-It's unlikely that it will fit between the legs of the stand of most 55-inch TVs, so you might need a wider table to accommodate both the TV and the bar.
-On the upside, the bar isn't that tall, so you shouldn't have problems with it blocking part of your screen, unless you have a TV that sits flush on the table, like the Sony A9F or the Sony A9G.
+The Samsung N450's bar is fairly wide.
+It's unlikely that it'll fit between the legs of the stand of most 55-inch TVs, so you might need a wider table to accommodate both the TV and the bar.
+On the upside, the bar isn't that tall, so you shouldn't have problems with it blocking part of your screen unless you have a TV that sits flush on the table, like the Sony A9F or the Sony A9G.

 The subwoofer of the Samsung HW-N450 has an average size, similar to that of a desktop computer.
 You can easily place it next to your couch or your TV stand.